Thermo Fisher STEM Logo

 • Each team will need to create and submit a design notebook and a blueprint.

-• Each team will need to prepare a presentation (max 2 minutes) on their model and how they answered the challenge.
+• Each team will need to prepare a presentation (max 2 minutes) on their model and how they

 Judging Criteria: